 Regulated activity Regulation Diagnostic and screening procedures Treatment of disease, disorder or injury Regulation 12 HSCA (RA) Regulations 2014 Safe care and treatment The registered person had not done all that was reasonably practicable in assessing the risks to the health and safety of service users of receiving the care or treatment and doing all that is reasonably practicable to mitigate any such risks.
-In Particular: The registered persons failed demonstrate actions for Medicines and Healthcare products Regulatory Agency (MHRA) alerts were undertaken in a timely way.
+In Particular: The registered persons failed demonstrate there was an effective system for managing Medicines and Healthcare products Regulatory Agency (MHRA) alerts across the practice.
 The registered persons failed demonstrate that all risks were being effectively managed.
-For example, legionella temperature testing.
-This was in breach of Regulation 12 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+For example, infection prevention and control, fire risk assessments and significant events.
+This was in breach of Regulation 12 of the Health and Social Care Act 2008 (Regulated Activities) Regulations